babylonhealth/Tota11y/README.md

 ## New Features

 ### UI changes
-- When hovering over a tota11y label, bump upits z-index in case it is obscured by a nearby label in busy pages.
+- When hovering over a tota11y label, bump up its z-index in case it is obscured by a nearby label in busy pages.
 - Make Tota11y responsive when screen is zoomed to 200%
 - Split out modules into most-common ones for content editors, and those for 'developers' (e.g. people with control over HTML blocks and form fields)
 - Add links to Babylon DNA guidance where applicable